Fulgione-group/ParaMask/README.md

 ### 04.September.2025

 Bugs with scientific formating and the missingness filter have been corrected in the ParaMaskEM package.
-A new test version 1.0.1 has been uploaded with a new flag "--nSNPs [int]" for fitting the EM with a reduced number of [int] randomly selected SNPs, while providing classification of all SNPs.
+A new test version 1.0.1 has been uploaded with a new flag "--nSNPs [int]" for fitting the EM with a reduced number of [int] randomly selected SNPs, while providing classification of all SNPs, intended for very large data sets.
+We recommend to use more than 10 000 SNPs.

 ### 24.April.2025